AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-obtain-and-apply-security-patches.md

 ## Cause

-Most security patch releases do not come with a physical file/hotfix to be applied.
+Most [!UICONTROL Security Patches] are released without any physical file or hotfix to apply.

 ## Solution